MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/single-project-msix.md

 ## Install the single-project MSIX packaging tools

 The single-project MSIX packaging tools, which include project templates you can use to create new MSIX-packaged WinUI 3 apps, are included with the Windows App SDK extension for Visual Studio.
-For installation instructions for the SDK, see [Install developer tools](set-up-your-development-environment.md).
+For installation instructions for the SDK, see [Install tools for the Windows App SDK](set-up-your-development-environment.md).

 **Windows App SDK 0.8 and C# version of 1.0 Preview 3:** You must install the single-project MSIX packaging tools extension separately.